cloudengio/go.pkgs/file/README.md

 ```
 Info implements fs.FileInfo with gob and json encoding/decoding.
 Note that
 the Sys value is not encoded/decode and is only avalilable within the
 process that originally created the info Instance.
+It also users a User and
+Group methods.

 ### Functions